Reversing Homelessness in Europe

 The major contribution of this approach is the focus on community integration, meaning the relation with neighbors, the engagement with community resources, and the connections with basic social and health services, including supports towards employment, and or education.

-Please feel free to ask us questions, request information.
+Please feel free to ask us questions or request information.
 Your comments, suggestions and feedback are welcome.

 HOME_EU Principal Investigator